-Merino wool and synthetic base layers offer a wide range of benefits over typical activewear leggings, tights or cotton tees, and are far more versatile than your typical winter long johns.
+Merino wool, synthetic, and merino-blend base layers are far more versatile than your typical winter long johns.

-Think of your base layers as the core of your active closet.
-While they’re great for chilly-weather outings, you can use these tops and bottoms for hiking, climbing, running, training, travel and even yoga all year long.
+Think of base layers as the core of your active closet.
+While they’re great for chilly-weather activities, you can use these tops and bottoms for hiking, climbing, camping, running, training or travelling all year long.
 A great base layer wicks moisture and keeps you warm during any activity.

 When you’re choosing base layers, here are some things to consider: